Axobot-org/Axobot/docs/moderator.rst

     * no filter
 * Smooth
     * kick users with invitations in their nickname
+    * time-out for 1h users sending 5 mentions in a short time
-    * time-out for 20min users sending 30 mentions in a short time
+    * time-out for 30min users sending 20 mentions in a short time
 * Careful
     * kick accounts created less than 2 hours before
+    * time-out for 6h users sending 6 invites in a short time
+    * time-out for 1h users sending 3 invites in a short time
     * time-out for 30min users sending 20 mentions in a short time
     * time-out for 15min users sending 10 mentions in a short time
 * High